 - Potential hardware issue

-- Verify the device or receiver is connected directly to the computer and not to a hub, extender, switch or something similar.
+- Verify the product or receiver is connected directly to the computer and not to a hub, extender, switch or something similar.

 - Unpair/repair or disconnect/reconnect hardware.